 - more than three courses from any program or department offering its own major.

 When the Committee approves a major, it is approving a specific list of courses.
 Any changes must therefore be approved by the Committee.
 Forms are available in the Registrar's Office.
 Be sure to get Committee approval for changes before including those changes on your senior-year degree audit worksheet in the spring of your junior year.
-You may obtain the a set of instructions and the required forms for the declaration of an individual major in the Registrar's Office.
+You may obtain the a set of instructions and the required forms for the declaration of an individual major on the Online Forms webpage under Individual Major.